Who organises the creation of the rantal agreement?

-If you live in housing where there is a violation of house rules, we would like to hear from you.
-Send us an e-mail, contact us on the online chat or call, and we will write the case down and respond as appropriate.
-We always want to know more rather than less.
+If you live in a building where there is a violation of house rules, we would like to hear from you.
+Send us an e-mail, contact us via online chat or call.
+We will take note your concerns and react as appropriate.
+We appreciate being notified.

 Who is responsible for and pays for damage to Félagsbústaðir’s apartments?

 If you as a tenant or a party connected to you has caused damage, you are responsible and may have to pay repair costs.
 Damage caused by external factors, e.g. weather, natural disasters or unrelated parties, are the responsibility and cost of Félagsbústaðir.

 Is it permissible to rent to tourists or other parties?

 The subletting of Félagsbústaðir’s apartments to tourists or other parties, for a longer or shorter period, in part or in full, is prohibited in accord to the provisions of the leasing agreements and the provisions of the Rental Act.
 Such subletting is also not in line with the purpose rooted the rental agreements of Félagsbústaðir, where fewer people receive assistance than want and need.
 In the event of a violation of this ban, the immediate termination of the contract can be expected.

 Who is responsible for maintenance of the area surrounding the buildings?

 Félagsbústaðir takes care of the area surrounding the buildings and the common areas in the apartment buildings that we fully own.
 The housing association in question takes care of the maintenance of the surrounding area and common areas where we own individual properties.